What's New in SmartGit 22.1

 Improved Syntax Coloring

 For many languages the syntax coloring in the File Compare has been improved.
-Syntax support for ANTLR, Dart, Innosetup scripts, Nim, Shell scripts, Swift, V, ... has been added.
+Syntax support for ANTLR, Dart, Innosetup scripts, Nim, Shell scripts, Swift, ... has been added.

 Subtree Support